7heKnight/7heknight.py/README.md

 To download and import the library which is pip install <autoGetAndDownload> failed

   pip install wheel

-go to https://www.lfd.uci.edu/~gohlke/pythonlibs/ and get the thing you need pip install <Downloaded_File_Dir>
+Go to https://www.lfd.uci.edu/~gohlke/pythonlibs/ and get the thing you need

+  pip install <Downloaded_File_Dir>